tcajee/camagru/README.md

 - Navigate to [PHP Myadmin](https://localhost/phpmyadmin/) to verify that the database has been populated

-- Finally, navigate to [Camagru Home](https://localhost/camagru/) to start using the site.
+- After running the setup you will be redirected to [Camagru Home](https://localhost/camagru/)